Arnold Power Station

-The Arnold Power Station is a hydroelectric facility fed from Lake Brunner on the Arnold River in West Coast, New Zealand, owned and operated by TrustPower.
+The Arnold Power Station is a hydroelectric facility fed from Lake Brunner on the Arnold River in West Coast, New Zealand, owned and operated by Manawa Energy.
 Commissioned in 1932, the plant is rated at 3 MW and has an average annual output of 25 GWh.

 History

 Despite the pioneering achievements in supplying electricity to the town of Reefton in 1888, electricity was relatively late in coming to the settlements of the West Coast.
 The Grey Electric Power Board was established in October 1922, but at that stage, there was no immediate prospect of supply from the Government, and the Board was permitted to construct its own power scheme and associated transmission network.
 In 1923, a plan was developed to build a hydro-electric generating station on the Arnold River.
 However, to meet pressing demands for electricity supply from local residents this plan was postponed, and a coal-burning steam engine power station was built at Dobson in 1926.
 However, after only a year's operation, the level of demand was such that more capacity was required, and the planning for the Arnold River hydro scheme recommenced.
 Construction began in October 1929, and the power station was opened in September 1932.
 Electricity from the station was transmitted at 33 kV.